Particular/docs.particular.net/architecture/aws/messaging.md

 ## SQL Server transport

-SQL Server transport is a NServiceBus feature that can use existing SQL Server databases as feature-complete message queues.
+SQL Server transport is an NServiceBus feature that can use existing SQL Server databases as feature-complete message queues.

 :heavy_plus_sign: Pros: